Vexatious litigation: United States

 The American Rule regarding attorneys' fees, a unique practice among developed countries, is sometimes cited as a contributing factor to vexatious litigation in the United States.

 As of 2007, several states have vexatious litigant laws — California, Florida, Hawaii, Ohio, and Texas.

 California

 The Judicial Council of California maintains an online monthly Vexatious Litigant List containing the names of several thousand vexatious individuals and companies.
 Orders filed from 1991 to the present are included on the list.
 Unless represented by an attorney, persons on the list may not file any new litigation in California without first obtaining permission from the presiding judge of the court.
 Under California Code of Civil Procedure § 391.7(a), any vexatious litigant who disobeys the prefiling order may be punished for contempt of court.

-Under California law a vexatious litigant is someone who does any of the following, most of which require that the litigant be proceeding pro se, i.e., representing himself:
+Under California law a vexatious litigant is someone who does any of the following, most of which require that the litigant be proceeding pro se, i.e., representing themself: